coder0107git/gleam-thoughts/reference.md

 # Gleam Reference

+> [!WARNING]
+> This is still, very, *very*, WIP.
+Some information is probably incorrect and there are many places that could use better wording.

 <!-- TODO: Dynamic table of contents here -->
 <!-- TODO: Use the following quote from Lewis somewhere "As our hero lambdaman says: object oriented programming is well named because if someone says you should use it then you should object" -->